 How to Get a No-Credit Home Loan

 Notice that the first component of the credit history that mortgage lenders consider, and the one with the most weight, is payment history.
-Instead of a mortgage loan lender relying on a credit score to determine whether they should extend a no-credit home loan to you, you will have to provide another form of proof to them that you are a good credit risk.
-You must find something to substitute for it.
+Instead of relying on a mortgage lender to use a credit score to determine whether they should extend you a loan, you will have to provide another form of proof to them that you make your payments on time and in full.
 Some lenders will allow you to substitute a payment history for a credit history, but only with proper documentation.

-In order for you to have a chance to convince a lender to use your payment history in place of credit history, you will need to have at least one year of paid receipts, and possibly canceled checks.
+In order for you to have a chance to convince a lender to use your payment history in place of credit history, you may need to have at least one year of paid receipts, and possibly copies of cleared checks or other payment evidence.
 These items are called alternative credit data.
-The specific alternative credit data and the length of time for which you must provide documentation depend on the lender.
 Here are the most common types of alternative credit data:

 - Utility bills that are not included in rent

 - Contributions to a regular savings plan or stock purchase plan